 Put legislative protections for women’s land rights into practice.
 The legal framework in Madagascar recognizes gender equity of land rights and provides protections for women in the event of divorce and inheritance, but in practice these laws are rarely enforced.
 The National Land Program (2016-2020) includes a focus on increasing land certification for women through the education of local authorities and widespread communications on the importance and benefits of land registration.
 However, the poorest households and women-headed households are the least informed about the National Land Program and may not understand the value of land certificates, or know that women can register in their own name or jointly.
 Donors could support gender integration into the National Land Program by strengthening the capacity of local authorities and LLOs to support land titling and certification for women, and could support widespread communications to raise awareness on the importance of women’s land certification and joint titling.

 In 2005, Madagascar launched its National Land Program to decentralize land administration to the commune level and formalize rights to land.
 Though stalled during the 2009-2014 political crisis, the program has seen renewed donor support.
 In 2015, Madagascar adopted a 15-year Letter for Land Policy and, in 2016, an updated National Land Program (2016-2020).
 The current National Land Program builds on the policy changes introduced in the original program and aims to increase land certification by reducing the legal, administrative and organizational challenges that hindered implementation of the 2005 Land Law.
+The National Land Fund (FNF) is a new institution responsible for supporting the national land reform.

 Madagascar’s forests contain flora and fauna that are found nowhere else on earth.
-Malagasy forests are threatened by the high demand for agricultural and grazing land, illegal logging, charcoal production, mining, and climate change.
+Malagasy forests are threatened by the high demand for agricultural and grazing land, illegal logging, charcoal production, mining, urban growth, and climate change.
 Since pledging to triple the country’s protected areas in 2003, the Government of Madagascar has increased protected area coverage from 1.6 million to 7.1 million hectares.
-Madagascar has also shifted its approach to protected area management to include cultural preservation and livelihood support, as well as conservation.
+Madagascar has also shifted its approach to protected area management to include cultural preservation and livelihood support, as well as restoration and conservation.
 Under this new approach, sustainable resource exploitation is allowed in some protected areas.
 However, the increase in protected areas has not had a positive impact on deforestation rates.

 Almost half of cultivated land in Madagascar is devoted to rice, which is the staple food.
 In the lowlands and alluvial marshes and plains, rice fields are irrigated.
 Shifting cultivation of rice is common on hillcrests and upper slopes.
 Families often hold an upland or hillside parcel that they plant rotationally, periodically leaving that land fallow or using it to grow cassava.
 Most parcels are eventually abandoned due to decreased soil fertility (FAO 2016; Freudenberger and Freudenberger 2002; Kistler and Spack 2003; Freudenberger 1995).

 Sixty-eight percent of Madagascar’s land is savanna, with the largest expanses located in the western and southern parts of the island.
 Pastoralism is a significant use of land and economic activity in Madagascar.
-Cattle-grazing occupies 55% of the country’s land area, and cattle supply the primary household income for 60% of households.
+Cattle-grazing occupies 55 percent of the country’s land area, and cattle supply the primary household income for 60 percent of households.
 In some areas, possession of cattle is a more significant determinant of wealth than land ownership.
 Historically, conservation circles have viewed pastoralists as a major cause of forest destruction and loss of biodiversity.
 More recent research suggests that while pastoralists may be responsible for loss of some forestland, they also protect forests resources to help support their livestock.
 In some areas pastoralists maintain pastures within forests, propagate trees, and protect areas against clear cutting by agriculturalists (Kaufmann and Tsirabamba 2006; Freudenberger 1998; Rasambainarivo and Ranaivoarivelo 2006).

 Population growth has increased pressure on land and constrained land access for women and youth.
 Additionally, decreasing soil fertility has resulted in increasing numbers of families moving into forest areas, causing land degradation from the construction of settlements and clearing and cultivation of forestland.
 Farmers burn vegetation on hillsides and grow rice and vegetables.
 As the population grows and land becomes scarcer, fallow periods between cultivation decrease, depleting nutrients in the soil, causing erosion, and reducing biodiversity (FAO 2018b; Freudenberger and Freudenberger 2002; World Bank 2007a; World Bank 2008; Styger et al. 2009).